A WorkSafe Service

 Do you offer drug testing for individuals?

-No. A WorkSafe Service provides drug and alcohol testing exclusively for employers and organizations.
-We do not offer walk-in or court-ordered testing for individuals.
+No. A WorkSafe Service provides drug and alcohol testing strictly for employers and organizations.
+We do not offer walk-in testing, personal testing, or court-ordered testing for individuals.

 What’s the difference between DOT and Non-DOT testing?